Volume Two

 [So Ilya-chan, please.
 Help that child.
 No… please, lend us your power.]

-Helly looked fatigued after her performance, so Ilya handed her some water.
-When the girl looked up to Ilya as she accepted the glass, her eyes were virtually pleading her.
+Helly looked drained after the performance, so Ilya handed her some water.
+When the girl looked up at Ilya as she accepted the glass, her eyes were practically pleading.
 She probably wouldn't be able to get anything down her throat until she heard Ilya's answer.

 "I have received her request.
 I will provide my utmost help."